 Very good cut, the cut is very close to the excellent one and its price is just a bit lower.
 Very good cut provides maximum glow as well.
 Only specialists are able to see the difference between the excellent and the very good cut.

 Good cut, the proportions of the cut are far from the features presented by the excellent one, which means the price of such gems is much lower and more affordable.
 The cut makes sure you both stay within the budget and enjoy a very beautiful piece of jewelry.

-Poor cut, it’s not a good idea to buy anything of the cut, no matter what you are looking for – an engagement ring or just presents.
+Poor cut, it’s not a good idea to buy anything of the cut, no matter what you are looking for – 5 carat diamond ring or just presents.